danielparkhanovich/Local-connector/README.md

 ## Changes
 - Project updated to EDC v.
 0.7.0
 - Jupyter notebook updated accordingly to interact with EDC v.
 0.7.0
-- Removed postgres-flyway Extension (incompatible with EDC starting from EDC v.
-0.5.0)
+- Replaced postgres-flyway Extension (incompatible with EDC starting from EDC v.
+0.5.0) with migrations from TractusX
-- Removed data-dashboard-local Extension (incompatible with EDC v.0.7.0 starting from EDC v.
-0.?.?)
+- Updated data-dashboard-local Extension, updating think-it-labs/edc-connector-client package to v.
+0.5.0 & adding manual changes to the project

 ## Build
 1. `cd ./src`